RFShahrear/CSEFest18Bomberman/README.md

         "bomb_count"                        -> Number of Bombs that can be deployed at a time "index"                             -> Player Index
 	"point"				    -> Current Point of Player

+    Bomb Data : A Dictionary Containing
+        "coordinate"                        -> Position
+        "radius"                            -> Explosion Radius
+        "player_index"                      -> Index of the player placing the bomb "time_till_detonation"		    -> Ticks remaining till the bomb explodes (this is initially 7)

 Player : Written by contestants, a sample is given.